FireDiscordBot/docs/important/your-data-package.md

 ### redirects/:slug.json

-If you're a premium subscriber, you can create 5 custom redirects per premium server you have.
+If you're a Fire+ subscriber, you can create 5 custom redirects per plus server you have.
 This redirects folder will contain a file for each redirect, named after the "slug"

 ```json
 {